sarajaksa/meicogsci-conference-2019/README.md

 The published abstract can be found in file Abstract.md.

+## Data

+The data that I analized is in folders data and data_2109.
+The abstracts that I filtered out are in data_duplicate (filtered, because they were duplicate) and data_filtered (abstracts that were not peer-reviewed talks or posters).

+In the folder personality is the API response for the individual differences for each abstract.

 ## Download Abstracts

 Run donwload_meicogsci_abstracts.py script.
 Script takes two arguments, the folder in which to save the abstracts in (--folder) and an optional argument of year, which indicates the year for which to download the abstracts (--year).